lorians22/ChickenMap/README.md

 ## How To Use

-Overly-detailed command line usage can be found under [Usage](#usage).
-They might confuse you in their current state, so feel free to ignore.
+Command line usage can be found under [Usage](#usage).
 To test things out, if you don't already have a command prompt/Terminal open and navigated to the ChickenMap folder, do so:

     Windows: `cd %USERPROFILE%\Downloads\ChickenMap-main\ChickenMap-main`

     MacOS: `cd ~/Downloads/ChickenMap-main`

-Then, run the program with the provided test video:
+Then, run the program with the test video:

-    Windows: `py chickenMap.py test.mp4`
+    Windows: `py chickenMap.py`

-    MacOS:     `python3 chickenMap.py test.mp4`
+    MacOS: `python3 chickenMap.py`

 ### Instructions